SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to easily select different maps and/or modes etc.
 - **Build compression of assets (to .gz files) is enabled by default**.
 If your hosting environment does not set the appropriate `Content-Type: gzip` HTTP header when serving these files, this fork will use the browser's built-in JavaScript [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to get the assets.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
+- **WebSocketNetworking plugin now ensures all available data is consumed from the websocket per tick**.
+This provides an essential improvement in the websocket multiplayer performance as the engine should no longer fall behind in network processing.
+This is particularly important in cases where performance is low (e.g low spec machines etc.).

 There are a number of [CAVEATS](CAVEATS.md) with this fork that you should be aware of.
 Also see [TROUBLESHOOTING](TROUBLESHOOTING.md) for typical issues / troubleshooting / workarounds.